andifalk/container-kubernetes-security-workshop/README.md

-# container-kubernetes-security-workshop
+# Container and Kubernetes Security Workshop

-Hands-On Workshop for Container and Kubernetes Security
+A Hands-On Workshop for Container and Kubernetes Security